apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ### Dataset and model for language modeling

+To use this transform, you need a dataset and model for language modeling.

-- **Required**: Download the [BertForMaskedLM](https://huggingface.co/docs/transformers/model_doc/bert#transformers.BertForMaskedLM) model from Hugging Face's repository of pretrained models.
+1. Download the [BertForMaskedLM](https://huggingface.co/docs/transformers/model_doc/bert#transformers.BertForMaskedLM) model from Hugging Face's repository of pretrained models.
 You must already have `transformers` installed.
 ```
 import torch
 from transformers import BertForMaskedLM
 model = BertForMaskedLM.from_pretrained('bert-base-uncased', return_dict=True)
 torch.save(model.state_dict(), 'BertForMaskedLM.pth')
 ```
-- **Required**: A path to a file namedd `MODEL_STATE_DICT` that contains the saved parameters of the `BertForMaskedLM` model.
+2. Create a file named `MODEL_STATE_DICT` that contains the saved parameters of the `BertForMaskedLM` model.
-- **Required**: A path to a file named `OUTPUT`.
+3. Create a file named `OUTPUT`.
 This file is used by the pipeline to write the predictions.
-- **Optional**: Create a file named `SENTENCES` that contains sentences to feed into the model.
+4. (Optional) Create a file named `SENTENCES` that contains sentences to feed into the model.
 The content of the file should be similar to the following example:
 ```
 The capital of France is Paris .
 He looked up and saw the sun and stars .
 ...
 ```

 ### Running `pytorch_language_modeling.py`

 To run the language modeling pipeline locally, use the following command: